-He then takes all of his roots of goodness and dedicates them to the realization of buddhahood.

-This is comparable to take an other completed.

-This is comparable to when others smelt gold

-and then refine it, whereupon it thereby becomes amenable to use.
+Q. THE PRACTITIONER'S DEDICATION OF ROOTS OF GOODNESS He then takes all of his roots of goodness and dedicates them to the realization of buddhahood.
+This is comparable to when others smelt gold and then refine it, whereupon it thereby becomes amenable to use.